 Allowance for Doubtful Accounts.
 Accounts receivable are reduced by an allowance for amounts that may become uncollectible in the future.
 From time to time, our customers dispute the amounts due to us, and, in other cases, our customers experience financial difficulties and cannot pay on a timely basis.
 In certain instances, these factors ultimately result in uncollectible accounts.
 The determination of the appropriate reserve needed for uncollectible accounts involves significant judgment.
 Such factors include changes in the financial condition of our customers as a result of industry, economic or customer-specific factors.
 A change in the factors used to evaluate collectability could result in a significant change in the allowance needed.
-As of December 31, 2015 and 2014, allowance for doubtful accounts was \$45 and \$95, respectively.
+As of December 31, 2016 and 2015, allowance for doubtful accounts was \$135 and \$45, respectively.

 Property and Equipment.
-As of December 31, 2015 and 2014, we had net property and equipment of \$13,851 and \$1,961, respectively.
-For the year ended December 31, 2015, the most significant component relates to the XTRAC lasers placed by us in physicians' offices.
+As of December 31, 2016 and 2015, we had net property and equipment of \$10,180 and \$13,851, respectively.
+The most significant component relates to the XTRAC lasers placed by us in physicians' offices.
 We own the equipment and charge the physician on a per-treatment basis for use of the equipment.
 The recoverability of the net carrying value of the lasers is predicated on continuing revenues from the physicians' use of the lasers.
 If the physician does not generate sufficient treatments, then we may remove the laser from the physician's office and redeploy it elsewhere.
 XTRAC lasers placed in service are depreciated on a straight-line basis over the estimated useful life of five-years.
 For other property and equipment depreciation is calculated on a straight-line basis over the estimated useful lives of the assets, primarily three to seven years for computer hardware and software, furniture and fixtures, automobiles and machinery and equipment.
 Leasehold improvements are amortized over the lesser of the useful lives or lease terms.
 Useful lives are determined based upon an estimate of either physical or economic obsolescence, or both.

 Goodwill and Intangibles Assets.
 Our balance sheet includes goodwill and other intangible assets which affect the amount of future period amortization expense and possible impairment expense that we will incur.
 Management's judgments regarding the existence of impairment indicators, on an interim or annual basis, are based on various factors, including market conditions and operational performance of our business.
-As of December 31, 2015 and 2014, we had \$24,155 and \$37 of goodwill and other intangibles, accounting for 47.0% and 0.2% of our total assets, respectively.
+As of December 31, 2016 and 2015, we had \$22,215 and \$24,155 of goodwill and other intangibles, accounting for 51.4% and 47.0% of our total assets, respectively.
 The goodwill is not amortizable; the other intangibles are.
 The determination of the value of such intangible assets requires management to make estimates and assumptions that affect our consolidated financial statements.
 We test our goodwill for impairment at least annually.
 The acquisition of the XTRAC and VTRAC businesses that gave rise to the recorded goodwill closed on June 22, 2015.
-Management performed a qualitative assessment and concluded that there were no indicators of impairment as of December 31, 2015.
-This test will be conducted in December of each year in connection with the annual budgeting and forecast process.
+This test is conducted in December of each year in connection with the annual budgeting and forecast process.
 Also, on a quarterly basis, we evaluate whether events or changes in circumstances have occurred that would negatively impact the realizable value of our intangibles or goodwill.